Milton Morris

-Milton Arthur Morris AO (2 April 1924 – 27 February 2019) was an Australian politician who represented the Electoral district of Maitland between 3 March 1956 and 29 August 1980 for the Liberal Party.
+Milton Arthur Morris (2 April 1924 – 27 February 2019) was an Australian politician who represented the Electoral district of Maitland between 3 March 1956 and 29 August 1980 for the Liberal Party.
 He helped pass several laws promoting automobile safety.

 Early life

 He was born in April 1924 at Mayfield, New South Wales, to Arthur Henry Morris, a railway guard, and his wife Janet Thomson.
 He was educated at Wickham Public School and Newcastle Junior Boys High School.
 Morris briefly joined the Royal Australian Navy in 1942 before transferring to the part-time Volunteer Defence Corps, where he served as an anti-aircraft gunner from 1942 until 1945.
 He married Colleen Joan Burgess on 13 October 1945.
 They had one son and three daughters.